Guide to Cultural Travel to Puerto Rico

 “We have been long-time collectors of American Folk art and enjoy searching for it on our trips,” said Val, age 61.
 “We always try to meet the artists and buy from them directly.
 We were looking for Puerto Rican folk art and quickly realized that santos carvings are the main expression of the genre here.
-Santos have a long history as religious objects and that is fascinating in itself.”
+Santos has a long history as religious objects and that is fascinating in itself.”

 “We always try to incorporate our search for art into our trip planning,” Laugtug said.
 “I had researched artists and museums of Puerto Rico before we left.
 This is the type of adventure we like to experience, not the high-flying zip lining or rock climbing.
 Collecting art gives us another facet to explore, but I can tell you we also had just as much fun hanging out with the locals in Guavate at the pig roasts and watching them dance!”

 Laugtug said their collection of folk art centers around a genre called “outsider art” produced by untrained artists and done purely for expression, often times with a religious or sexual tone.
 She and Steve find of interest any artistic expression that comes from the heart and mind and does not have profit as its origin.